 Just so you know, psychotic features may also present in bipolar disorder, PTSD, OCD, and personality disorders.

 What causes psychotic features in major depressive disorder?

-Like most anything else in the emotional and mental health world, the bottom-line cause of psychotic features in major depressive disorder is largely a mystery.
+Like most anything else in the emotional and mental health world, the bottom-line cause of psychotic features in MDD is largely a mystery.